 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Shares are held in a taxable account.
 These costs, which are not reflected in total annual fund operating expenses or in the expense example above, affect the Fund's performance.
 Because the Fund is newly organized, portfolio turnover information is not yet available.
+For the fiscal period from September 11, 2024 (commencement of operations) to October 31, 2024, the Fund's portfolio turnover rate was 0% of the average value of its portfolio.

 The Fund is an actively managed exchange-traded fund ("ETF") that seeks current income while providing indirect exposure to the share price (i.e., the price returns) of Super Micro Computer, Inc. (Nasdaq Global Select Market: SMCI) ("SMCI" or the "Underlying Security"), which is generally subject to a limit on potential investment gains.
 The Fund will employ its investment strategy as it relates to SMCI regardless of whether there are periods of adverse market, economic, or other conditions and will not take temporary defensive positions during such periods.
-As further described below, the Fund generally uses a synthetic covered call strategy to provide income and indirect exposure to the share price returns of SMCI, which is generally subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
-In addition, the Fund will at times opportunistically sell a credit call spread (described below) instead of selling a call option when ZEGA Financial, LLC ("Sub-Adviser") believes doing so will be more advantageous to the Fund's total return.
+As further described below, the Fund uses either a synthetic covered call strategy or synthetic covered call spread strategy to provide income and indirect exposure to the share price returns of SMCI, which is generally subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
 The Fund not only seeks to generate income from its options investments but also aims to derive gains when the value of SMCI increases.
 The Fund's options contracts provide:

-- indirect exposure to the share price returns of SMCI, - · current income from the option premiums, and at most times, a limit on the Fund's participation in gains, if any, of the share price returns of SMCI.
+• indirect exposure to the share price returns of SMCI,

+- current income from the option premiums, and - at most times, a limit on the Fund's participation in gains, if any, of the share price returns of SMCI.

-For more information, see sections "The Fund's Use of SMCI Option Contracts" and "Synthetic Covered Call Strategy" below.
+For more information, see sections "The Fund's Use of Underlying Security Option Contracts," "Synthetic Covered Call Strategy" and "Synthetic Covered Call Spread Strategy" below.

-- The Fund seeks to generate monthly income, which is not dependent on the price appreciation of SMCI. - The Fund seeks to participate in a portion of the gains experienced by SMCI.
+- The Fund seeks to generate monthly income, which is not dependent on the price appreciation of the Underlying Security. - The Fund seeks to participate in a portion of the gains experienced by the Underlying Security.

-That is, although the Fund may not fully participate in gains in SMCI's share price, the Fund's portfolio is designed to generate income.
+That is, although the Fund may not fully participate in gains in the Underlying Security's stock price, the Fund's portfolio is designed to generate income.

-An Investment in the Fund is not an investment in SMCI.
+An Investment in the Fund is not an investment in the Underlying Security.

-- The Fund's strategy will capture only a portion of potential gains, if any, if SMCI shares increase in value. - The Fund's strategy is subject to all potential losses if SMCI shares decrease in value, which may not be offset by income received by the Fund. - The Fund does not invest directly in SMCI. - Fund shareholders are not entitled to any SMCI distributions.
+- The Fund's strategy will capture only a portion of its potential gains if the Underlying Security's stock price increase in value. - The Fund's strategy is subject to all potential losses if the Underlying Security's stock price decrease in value, which may not be offset by income received by the Fund. - The Fund does not invest directly in the Underlying Security. - Fund shareholders are not entitled to any Underlying Security dividends.

-Additional information regarding SMCI is also set forth below.
+Additional information regarding the Underlying Security is also set forth below.